 While studying at GIA, Richard would spend weekends in the Mojave Desert mining turquoise with Ed Nazelrod at the classic Apache Canyon mines near Baker, CA, returning to class with high grade natural turquoise that blew away the classroom samples of the finest Persian turquoise, providing lessons for himself and the class that there is so much more out there to learn about.
 Now almost 30 years and many mines and tens of thousands of stones later, we are still learning and discovering new things!
 And doing our best to share that knowledge.
 Richard was the author of the Gemstone Column for Art Jewelry Magazine from 2009 to 2014.
-Most recently, Richard wrote the Gemological section in Mike Ryan and Philip Chambless’s new turquoise history book, due out in August 2020.
+Most recently, Richard wrote the Gemological section in Mike Ryan and Philip Chambless’s new turquoise history book, Turquoise in America - 1910 to 1990, which was published in August 2020.

 Miner, Prospector, Cutter, Stone Grader, Photographer, Shop Manager, Author, Botanist